sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/monitor-server-resources.md

 Every Sensu agent has a defined set of [subscriptions][8] that determine which checks the agent will execute.
 For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
-To run the CPU and NGINX checks, you'll need a Sensu agent with the subscriptions `system` and `webserver`.
+To run the CPU and NGINX webserver checks, you'll need a Sensu agent with the subscriptions `system` and `webserver`.

 {{% notice note %}}
 **NOTE**: In production, your CPU and NGINX servers would be different entities, with the `system` subscription specified for the CPU entity and the `webserver` subscription specified for the NGINX entity.